0x7269636B/ESP32_shield/README.md

 The second one, is the file you can use to make the pcd meet your requirements.

 Please note that in order to change the esp_shield.fzz file, you will need the Fritzing software.
 You can find it here: https://fritzing.org/download/

+Feel free to make any change you wish on that file!!